marianabarturen/Case-Studies-in-Statistical-Thinking/README.md

-# Case-Studies-in-Statistical-Thinking (Data Camp Projects)
+# Case-Studies-in-Statistical-Thinking (DataCamp Case Studies)
 In this folder the resolution of the execrcises od the DataCamp Course "Case Studies in Statistical Thinking" can be found.